13 Alternatives to “IF”

 • Sarah wasn’t sure whether she wanted to move abroad.

-• This study aimed at determining whether children with iron deficiency anaemia would respond to supplementation.
+• This study aimed to determine whether children with iron deficiency anaemia would respond to supplementation.

 Whether or not